neilbannet/nonces-wp-oop/README.md

 ## Usage
 The code refers to the wordPress workflow for nonce URL creation and verification.
 For more info see [Codex](https://codex.wordpress.org/Function_Reference/wp_nonce_url).

+Note: You can place "src" folder in the worpdress plugins directlory and it start working as a plugin.

 ### Nonce Url Generation
 To add a nonce to a URL, WordPress uses `wp_nonce_url()` specifying the bare *url* and a string representing the *action*.
 Optionally is possible to specify a string for the *name* parameter, otherwise it defaults to *'_wpnonce'*.